mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "Laen!"
 I yelled at him.
 If I'm being honest, I wanted mine first.
 When I caught up to him, he was jumping all over the place, begging Gilli for a cake.

 "I'm sorry, Gilli," I said.
-"I promised him I would get him one."
+"I promised him one back home and I'm sure it's been on his mind this whole way."

 She laughed and said, "Oh it's alright.
 Everyone in Heiko deserves a cake, even saffas.
 Here!"